mnot/public-resolver-errors/draft-nottingham-public-resolver-errors.md

 # Acknowledgements

-Thanks to David Adrian, Tommy Pauly, Emily Stark, and Martin Thomson for their input to this specification.
+Thanks to Lars Eggert, Tommy Pauly, Emily Stark, and Martin Thomson for their input to this specification.